Ryagg/ms1-coffee-maestro/README.md

 The project features a static website where barista courses are offered for purchase.

-The site targets both private citizens who want to extend their knowledge about coffee and to learn new methods of preparation as well as aspiring baristas who want to make a career out of their passion for coffee.
+The site targets both coffee lovers who want to extend their knowledge about coffee and to learn new methods of preparation as well as aspiring baristas who want to make a career out of their passion for coffee.

 Mockup (pic)